TIMMYG Studios

 Command: /resetRadio

-Resets radio scale and position to default.
-Use this if you accidentally drag the radio off-screen in move mode or have positioning issues.
+Resets scale and position to defaults.
+Use if the radio is dragged off-screen or has positioning issues.

 Maintenance